firephil/memmorylane/content/first.md

 +++
-title = "Installing Zola - A static site generator using Rust Lang" date = 03/04/2021
+title = "Installing Zola - A static site generator using Rust Lang" date =2021-04-03
 +++

-Installing Zola - A static site generator using Rust Lang
+Installing Zola - A static site generator using Rust Lang.